FredericW/vldb_2024_submission/README.md

 > python multidimension.py

-These scripts show the performance of A3M on multi-dimensional data and real-world datasets, in comparison with several other baselines (run the script *_sw.py for SW).
+These scripts show the performance of A3M on multi-dimensional data for multiple real-world datasets, in comparison with several other baselines (run the script *_sw.py for SW).

 ## Hyperparameter studies of A3M